 Data

-Outputs processed data from the webhook input, and returns an empty object if no input is provided.
+Outputs processed data from the webhook input, and returns an empty Data object if no input is provided.
 If the input is not valid JSON, the component wraps it in a payload object.